 Similar to the previous home upgrades we discussed, insulation for pipes and ducts is much improved and very affordable these days.
 Skipping this step would be a mistake, especially if the goal is to make your house more energy efficient in the long run.

 A Smarter Home

 Last but certainly not least, consider turning your property into a smart home.
+Nationwide, the smart home trend is not very popular yet, but those living in Portland or Los Angeles apartments can already enjoy the perks of a high-tech living experience.
 Use a programmable thermostat and install a smart home hub such as Google Home to further improve energy efficiency.
 These smart devices can be remotely controlled and programmed for maximum efficiency.